Kevin Ross (kickboxer)

-Kevin "The Soul Assassin" Ross (born July 27, 1980) is an American retired Muay Thai fighter and former mixed martial artist (one pro fight).
+Kevin "The Soul Assassin" Ross (born July 27, 1980) is an American retired Muay Thai fighter and kickboxer.
 He is also a former Bellator Kickboxing Featherweight champion.
-Among Kevin’s achievements so far are the Super light weight (140 pounds) WBC International championship Title, the Welterweight (147 pounds) WBC USA National championship Title, the FIDAM Welterweight championship of Mexico and the United States Muay Thai Federation Welterweight champion.
+Among Ross' achievements are the Super light weight (140 pounds) WBC International championship Title, the Welterweight (147 pounds) WBC USA National championship Title, the FIDAM Welterweight championship of Mexico and the United States Muay Thai Federation Welterweight champion.
 He currently trains at Combat Sports Academy in Dublin, California.

 Biography and career

-Kevin was born in Reading, Pennsylvania.
-Moving to Las Vegas in 1994, he started training in Muay Thai in 2003 under famous Muay Thai trainer Master Toddy.
-Kevin, trained in Thailand numerous times most recently with Sitmonchai gym in Thamaka, Thailand while fighting in the 2010 Toyota Cup 8-man tournament.
+Ross was born in Reading, Pennsylvania.
+Moving to Las Vegas in 1994, he started training in Muay Thai in 2003 under Muay Thai trainer Thohsaphol Sitiwatjana (aka Master Toddy).
+Ross trained in Thailand numerous times, most recently with Sitmonchai gym in Thamaka, Thailand, while fighting in the 2010 Toyota Cup 8-man tournament.
 In December 2010 Ross was Voted Muay Thai North American Fighter of the year.
-He has fought some of the best Thai boxers in the world and holds a 2–3 record against Thais.
-With his losses coming to Kongla, Saenchai, and Sitisak, and his wins to Coke and Malaipet.
+He has fought some of the best Thai boxers in the world with his losses coming to Kongla, Saenchai, and Sitisak, and his wins to Coke and Malaipet.
+On October 23, 2011, he fought former Lumpinee Stadium world champion Sagetdao Petpayathai losing by decision.

+Ross managed to hold numerous international, US WBC Muay Thai titles in the late 2000s and early 2010s.

 In December 2012, Ross signed with the Glory promotion.

-Returning from a torn ACL, he beat Chris Kwiatkowski by unanimous decision at Lion Fight 8 on January 25, 2013, in Las Vegas.
+Returning from a torn anterior cruciate ligament, he beat Chris Kwiatkowski by unanimous decision at Lion Fight 8 on January 25, 2013, in Las Vegas.
 Ross defeated UK champion Bernie Mendieta via split decision at Lion Fight 9 in Las Vegas on March 15, 2013.
 He was expected in the eight-man, 65 kg tournament at Glory 8: Tokyo - 65kg Slam in Tokyo, Japan on May 3, 2013 but pulled out due to contractual obligations to Lion Fight.

-He lost to Matt Embree by unanimous decision at Lion Fight 10 in Las Vegas on July 26, 2013.
+Ross lost to Matt Embree by unanimous decision at Lion Fight 10 in Las Vegas on July 26, 2013.
 He lost to Tetsuya Yamato by split decision at Lion Fight 11 in Las Vegas on September 20, 2013.
 He fought Matt Embree for the second time at Lion Fight 13 in Las Vegas on February 7, 2014, and continued his trend of having never lost a rematch by taking a split decision.
 Ross beat Chris Mauceri via TKO (cut) in round three at Lion Fight 15 in Ledyard, Connecticut on May 23, 2014.
 He defeated Michael Thompson via unanimous decision for the inaugural Lion Fight Super Lightweight Championship at Lion Fight 16 in Las Vegas on July 4, 2014.

+In late 2014 Ross got ranked #10 in the world at featherweight.

+In 2017, Ross won the Bellator kickboxing featherweight title against Domenico Lomurno and lost it in 2018 against Gabriel Varga.

 Ross announced his retirement from competition, following a loss to Asa Ten Pow at TRIUMPHANT 11.